FAIR Estate & Probate Guide

 • If the file includes rare books, manuscripts, jewelry, or litigation-sensitive property, route those categories to the proper specialist instead of relying on a single generic valuation vendor.

 • Is a probate appraisal the same thing as an estate-planning appraisal?
 Not always.
-Estate-planning work can be prospective and strategy-oriented, while probate appraisal work is usually tied to a live estate administration process, a defined valuation date, and records that other stakeholders may need to review.
+Estate-planning work can be prospective and strategy-oriented.
+Probate appraisal work is usually tied to a live estate administration process, a defined valuation date, and records other stakeholders may review.

 • Can probate appraisal work begin online?
 Yes, often.
 Many probate files can start with an organized photo and document packet so the appraiser can confirm scope and decide whether in-person review is necessary.
 High-value, authenticity-sensitive, or condition-sensitive property may still require inspection.